apify/apify-docs/sources/platform/actors/development/deployment/source_types.md

 If the Actor's source code is hosted externally in a Git repository, it can consist of multiple files and directories, use its own **Dockerfile** to control the build process (see [Custom Dockerfile](../actor_definition/dockerfile.md#custom-dockerfile) for details) and have a user description in store fetched from the <strong>README.md</strong> file.
 The location of the repository is specified by the **Git URL** setting, which can be an **https**, **git** or **ssh** URL.

-[//]: # (TODO: It's pretty outdated, we should probably update the actor too) To help you get started quickly, you can use the [apify/quick-start](https://apify.com/apify/quick-start) actor which contains all the boilerplate necessary when creating a new actor hosted on Git.
+[//]: # (TODO: It's pretty outdated, we should probably update the Actor too) To help you get started quickly, you can use the [apify/quick-start](https://apify.com/apify/quick-start) Actor which contains all the boilerplate necessary when creating a new Actor hosted on Git.
 The source code is available on [GitHub](https://github.com/apify/actor-quick-start).

 To specify a Git branch or tag to check out, add a URL fragment to the URL.
 For example, to check out the **develop** branch, specify a URL such as `https://github.com/jancurn/some-actor.git#develop`.